Candied Ginger Recipe: How to Make it Easy & Delicious at Home

 After the ingredients have come to a boil, lower the heat to maintain a low simmer and cover the pot.
 Ginger needs about 30 minutes to become tender and translucent.

 Strain the cooked ginger, but save the cooking liquid for later use.
 This ginger-infused liquid can be used to make a flavorful tea or as an ingredient in various other recipes.
+The leftover liquid is perfect for making ginger tea or ginger simple syrup, adding a warm and spicy touch to your beverages.

 Third, sweeten the ginger.